prm036/Distributed-Grey-Wolf-Optimizer/README.md

 the DGWO algorithm to solve the workflow scheduling problem, it is possible
 to achieve better performance than traditional optimization algorithms,
 particularly for medium and high-dimensional problems.

+# CONCLUSION
+The proposed algorithm was experimentally tested and compared to two well-known
+optimization-based scheduling algorithms (PSO, GWO) using two types of workflows: balanced and imbalanced workflows.

+The overall experimental results on balanced workflows suggest that DGWO
+performs better than GWO and PSO when applied to various data sizes.
+PSO has the worst performance compared to the other algorithms, especially for
+small population sizes.

+The overall experimental results conducted on imbalanced workflows indicate
+more clearly that DGWO performs better than GWO and PSO.
+This means that GWO
+and PSO require more computations to produce comparable results to DGWO.

+In conclusion, the DGWO algorithm is a powerful and effective optimization
+technique for scheduling tasks on the cloud.

+By using a combination of hunting and social behavior inspired by gray wolves,
+the algorithm is able to efficiently explore the search space and find high-
+quality solutions that minimize the makespan of the workflow.

+The dynamic adjustment of the number of wolves in each position during the
+search process also allows the algorithm to adapt to the uncertainties in the
+cloud environment and improve the quality of the solutions found.

+Overall, the DGWO algorithm provides a promising approach to addressing the
+complex and challenging problem of scheduling workflows in the cloud, which is
+essential for optimizing the performance and efficiency of cloud computing
+systems.

+With further research and development, this algorithm has the potential
+to contribute significantly to the field of cloud computing and data analytics.